plasma-med-ocu/Analysis_of_plasma_spectrums/README.md

 It can be expected in the samples that multiple elements are in the plasma.
 This means that the classification problem is a multilabel multiclass one. the classification of the two approches are done in 2020_02_21_ROI_MLTSVM.

+Additionnaly this repository containes the ROI_picker.
+A program implementet in TKinter that displayes the start and end boundaries of the ROIs and their backgrounds.
+This is displayed over a measurend spectrum.
+The programm lets the user edit, add and delete ROIs with a GUI and mouse clicks.